 What is a raised bar?

 A kitchen counter is a raised flat surface in a kitchen, typically used as a food prep area.
-Raised counters provide more room, which can be helpful when cooking large meals or entertaining guests as a kitchen bar.
+Raised counters provide more room, which can be helpful when cooking large meals or entertaining guests at a kitchen bar.

 Is a raised bar height counter going out of style?